How to spend one day in Siena, I’m not going to sugarcoat it, it will be tough! But if that’s all you got, a day it is!

 Round out your visit to the Duomo complex by seeing the Baptistery of San Giovanni and the Crypt and the artifacts and artwork from the cathedral’s past at the Museo dell’Opera.

 - Time required: Total hours = 3 hours (Cathedral + Library – 1 hour | Baptistry, Crypt, Viewing Terrace – 1 hour | Museum – 1 hour)

 - Opening hours: March to November 10:30am – 6:00pm and December to February 10:30am to 5:30pm

-- Tickets: Purchase an OPA SI pass grants you access to the Duomo complex.
+Grab the OPA SI pass grants you access to the Duomo complex.
 Because this is the most popular landmark expect very long lines.
 If you are trying to see Siena in a day, don’t waste time by waiting in lines.
-Get your advanced tickets here for the skip-the-line entrance tickets to every site in the Duomo complex.

 Stroll the Medieval Streets of the Historic Centre